-It’s likely that you’ll be learning a lot in a short space of time during your internship, so keeping note of the tasks you do and what you learn will come in handy when you write about your experience in your CV or talk about it in a job interview.
+You'll likely be learning a lot in a short space of time during your internship.
+That's why taking note of the tasks you do and what you learn will come in handy when you write about your experience in your CV or talk about it in a job interview.

 And if you're not being paid, making a note of the tasks you do will be useful if you ever decide to claim some money from the company at a later date (more on that below).

-Similarly, it's definitely in your own interest to ask for a brief/informal contract clarifying your hours, what your role will entail and any payment you'll receive or expenses you'll be getting from the company for travel, lunches, etc.
+Similarly, it's in your own interest to ask for a brief/informal contract clarifying your hours, what your role will entail and any payment you'll receive or expenses you'll be getting from the company for travel, lunches, etc.

-If your responsibilities are similar to those carried out by paid employees, you can claim for reimbursement up to six after finishing your internship (again, more details on this later).
+If your responsibilities are similar to those carried out by paid employees, you can claim a reimbursement up to six years after finishing your internship (again, more info on this below).

-Let’s be honest – what’s the point in choosing to work for next to nothing (or in some cases, literally nada) at a company if you don't even know anything about who they really are?
+What's the point in choosing to work for next to nothing (or in some cases, literally nothing) at a company if you don't even know anything about who they are?

-It's important you know as much as possible about the company even well before you start, as your interest will show through during the application process and will increase your chances of bagging the opportunity.
+It's important you know as much as possible about the company before you start.
+Doing your research will allow your interest to show through during the application process and this will increase your chances of bagging the opportunity.

 Ask for feedback

-Often you’ll find that your superiors won't offer you much in terms of feedback – you will have to ask for it.
+You'll often find that your superiors won't offer you much in terms of feedback, so you'll have to ask for it.

-Although this might seem a bit awkward, it shows you are ambitious and have some humility, which is a very likable characteristic in a colleague as well as an employee.
+This might seem a bit awkward at first, but it shows you are ambitious and have some humility, which are very likeable characteristics in an employee.

 Just because this isn't quite your big-shot graduate job, that doesn't mean you shouldn't be giving it everything you've got and more.

-Of course it can be hard to stay motivated if you know you're working hard but being paid next to nothing whilst those around you are enjoying full salaries, your time will come!
+It can be hard to stay motivated if you know you're working hard but being paid next to nothing, all while those around you are enjoying full salaries.
+But your time will come.

-Think of this as a short sacrificial period that will ultimately earn you more when you do land full-time employment – and for all you know, the people working with you probably did an internship once upon a time, too!
+Think of this as a short, sacrificial period that will ultimately earn you more when you do land full-time employment.
+For all you know, the people working with you probably did an internship once upon a time, too.

 Ask for a reference

-Nabbing a reference from your internship is crucial, as it shows future employers that your time spent there was substantial enough you to make an impression at the company (otherwise, it’s unlikely they’d take the time to write you one).
+Asking for a reference from your internship is crucial.
+This shows future employers that your time spent there was substantial enough for you to make an impression at the company.

-Another great idea is to ask if you can site your mentor/superior from your internship on your CV as a character reference, too.
-This looks great as it suggests you made your mark in a short period of time and gave enough away that it was possible to get a feel of the kind of worker (and person!) you are.
+You could also ask if you can cite your mentor/superior from your internship on your CV as a character reference.
+This looks great as it suggests you made your mark and showed enough in a short period of time that your manager is willing to vouch for you in future.

-Just make sure you secure your reference before you finish up, otherwise it'll be near impossible to squeeze it out of them once you're not in the building to remind them.
+Just make sure you secure your reference before you leave.
+Otherwise, it'll be nearly impossible to squeeze it out of them once you're not there to remind them.

 Not sure what you should do after an internship?
-Whatever you do, don't be of the mind that once you walk out the door on your last day of interning, that’s it all done and dusted and you'll never see any of your new co-workers again.
+Whatever you do, don't think that once you walk out the door on your last day, it's done and you'll never see any of your co-workers again.

-Here at Save the Student, we're strongly against unpaid internships, as they force out competition from those young people who can't afford to work for free.
-This puts a substantial percentage of the population on an unequal footing at the start of their career, which doesn't do much for social mobility in the workplace, does it!
+At Save the Student, we're strongly against unpaid internships as they force out competition from people who can't afford to work for free.
+This puts a substantial percentage of the population on an unequal footing at the start of their career, which doesn't do much for social mobility in the workplace.

 If you're fortunate enough to be in a position where you're able to support yourself through an unpaid internship, it's crucial that you still make sure you assess the situation carefully and know what your rights are.

-The law on internships is not widely understood, but essentially it all depends of your status as an intern: That is, whether you qualify as a 'worker' or not.
+The law on internships is not widely understood.
+Essentially, it depends on your status as an intern: do you qualify as a 'worker' or not?

 The distinctions between your status as a worker or otherwise can be hazy, making the law difficult to enforce.
 However, there are two clear indications that you should legally be receiving the National Minimum Wage (or the Living Wage if you're over 25).

-- If you’re working day is made up of tasks that would otherwise be carried out by a paid employee, then you should be receiving Minimum/Living wage.
+- If your working day is made up of tasks that would otherwise be carried out by a paid employee, then you should be receiving the Minimum/Living Wage.

 UNLESS your situation is one of the below...

-- You’re on school work experience (normally under 16 years of age, meaning you don't qualify for min wage)
+- The placement is for school work experience (normally under 16 years of age, meaning you don't qualify for Minimum Wage).

-- If you’re volunteering for a charity or cause – this shouldn't come with any obligations and you should set your own hours and arrangements around your other commitments
+- You are volunteering for a charity or cause.
+This shouldn't come with any obligations and you should set your own hours and arrangements around your other commitments

-- If the role you’ve taken is akin to work experience or shadowing – where you are there to observe and learn about what's going on rather than provide work/ a service.
+- Your role is akin to work experience or shadowing.
+This is when you are there to observe what's going on, rather than provide work or a service.

-If you're not getting paid for interning, technically you shouldn't be given fixed working hours and can be a lot more flexible with when you show up (if this is something the company are unhappy with, the simple solution is for them to pay up!).
+If you're not getting paid for interning, technically you shouldn't be given fixed working hours and can be a lot more flexible with when you show up.
+If this is something the company is unhappy with, the simple solution is for them to pay up!

-Paid internships will normally require more input and responsibility and as a result can be a bit more intense.
+Paid internships will normally require more input and responsibility.
+As a result, they can be a bit more intense.
 Therefore, it's important that you don't let any employer take liberties.

-What to do if you think you’re being exploited
+What to do if you're being exploited on an internship

-If you're being paid less than the Minimum Wage but more than expenses (lunch, travel, etc.) then you're in a particularly convenient position to legally claim back more cash for the work you've done.
+If you're being paid less than the Minimum Wage but more than expenses (lunch, travel, etc.), you're in a particularly convenient position to legally claim back more cash for the work you've done.

-This might sounds strange since you'd think a company who pays less than minimum wage is doing a better job than a company who only pays expenses.
-However, in practice they're admitting that they do think you should be paid for the work you're doing, and the law says this should be no less than the National Minimum Wage.
+This might sound strange since you'd think a company that pays less than the National Minimum Wage is doing a better job than a company that only pays expenses.
+However, in practice, they're admitting that they do think you should be paid for the work you're doing, and the law says this should be no less than the National Minimum Wage.

-That’s not to say that if you're not paid anything at all you can’t claim too!
-However, the less-than-minimum-wage/more-than-expenses situation is a particularly convenient one to be in from a legal point of view.
+That doesn't mean you can't claim if you're not paid anything at all.
+But, the less-than-minimum-wage/more-than-expenses situation is a particularly convenient one to be in from a legal point of view.

-You can claim up to 6 years after your internship (5 years in Scotland) – call the Pay and Work Rights Helpline for (anonymous!) advice on 0800 917 2368.
+You can claim up to six years after your internship (five years in Scotland).
+To do so, call the Pay and Work Rights Helpline for (anonymous!) advice on 0800 917 2368.